 In the table below, we get an idea of how the results compare.
 Much like the SMA strategy, the 5 & 10 cross was the best performer again, achieving a net gain of +18.30%.
 Again, of note is the sheer number of trades taken, so for the less active trader, an alternative could be the 15 & 30 cross, which manages a profit of +18.32% over the same period of time.
 Again, much like the SMA strategy, the worst performer is the 50 & 200 cross.

-The Hull Moving Average
+The Hull Moving Average (HMA)

 The Hull Moving Average is the least commonly used moving average of the styles that we tested.
-The difference between the Hull and the Simple and Exponential MAs is its calculation.
+The difference between the Hull and the Simple and Exponential MAs is their calculation.
 It is designed to reduce the lag often associated with moving averages by providing a faster signal on a smoother visual plane.
-Let’s see how this alternate calculation effects our results.
+Let’s see how this alternate calculation affects our results.
 The Hull Moving Average requires a minimum period of 5, so we’ve removed the 3 & 8 cross from the dataset.

 5 HMA Cross Up on 10 HMA